Influence Grows When You See the People

 Don’t misunderstand.
 I’m a proponent of social media.
 I’ve reconnected with old friends on Facebook and am building a professional network on LinkedIn.
 I appreciate the ease of online giving and emails.
 As a donor, I accept nothing less than personalization in correspondence, even though I know it may be a thinly veiled impression.
 But organizations that rely heavily on these tactics are missing a critical piece: the personal interaction.

-Non-profit organizations are regularly seeking ways to set themselves apart from a host of charities vying for financial support, to show themselves—and their cause—worthy of funding.
+Non-profit organizations are regularly seeking ways to gain influence and set themselves apart from a host of charities vying for financial support, to show themselves—and their cause—worthy of funding.
 As other organizations continue to send flyers and mass emails, one of the most effective ways to set your organization apart is to “see the people.”

 There is little substitute for sitting face-to-face with a current or prospective donor, sharing the life-changing work of your organization and the challenges it faces, answering questions and relieving concerns, reminiscing about their personal history with your work, and communicating the opportunity for them—specifically them—to make an impact in the organization’s future.
 Donors have a choice in allocating their resources.
 Make your organization rise above the others with personal attention.